 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?

-If your child is self-isolating, we will continue to provide remote learning by sending out a two-week plan for your child to access at home.
+If your child is self-isolating, we will continue to provide remote learning by sending out a daily plan for your child to access at home.
 Most of our online platforms will still be able to be accessed (e.g. Collins eBooks, Education City, Purple Mash and Charanga).
 In addition to this, your child will have access to pre-recorded videos.
-The links for this will be on the two-week learning plan or will be sent out via ParentMail.
+Links for this will be on the daily learning plan.
 The learning will follow our curriculum for that half term and will be topic led.
 The hours of learning provided will mimic our above remote learning offer.
-You will be able to send in your child’s learning via the class emails and your teacher will respond with feedback and advice on progression within a 24hr period.
+You will be able to send in your child’s learning via Tapestry and your teacher will respond with feedback and advice on progression within a 24hr period.
 MarvellousMe will also be used to respond to children’s learning at home.
-A pre-recorded story will be sent out each week as well as a beginning and end of the week pre-recorded check in.
+A pre-recorded story will be sent out once a week.

 Alongside their teaching responsibilities and usual duties, subject leads are responsible for considering whether any aspects of the subject curriculum need to change to accommodate remote learning and working with teachers teaching their subject remotely to make sure all work set is appropriate and consistent.